ZufengW/100-days-of-code/log.md

 There's a lot of duplicate code.
 Surely there's a better way.
 A switch statement could be a slight improvement.
 Or some large object if this was in JS.

+### Day 96: 26 September

+**Today's Progress**: C# Unity Developer: End of unit 3 (text adventure 101)

+**Thoughts:** I got to the end of the unit, but I skipped making my own story and uploading it.
+Those are major parts, but I want to move on to more advanced theory.
+Maybe I'll revisit this later.

 <!---
 Is this